andrasq/node-docs/elastic-pipes.md

 ## Credits

-The design outlined in this article is based in part on an unpublished 2012 whitepaper and the php [Quick](http://github.com/andrasq/quicklib) library.
+The design outlined in this article is based in part on an unpublished Jan 2012 whitepaper and the [Quicklib](http://github.com/andrasq/quicklib) library.